 My Approach

-I draw on a number of theoretical perspectives with include humanistic psychology, psychodynamic theory, family systems theory, and transpersonal psychology.
+I draw on a number of theoretical perspectives including psychodynamic theory, trauma informed therapy, family systems theory, and transpersonal psychology.
 I utilize a variety of individually-tailored therapeutic techniques and interventions when working with clients which may include:

 Cognitive Behavioral Therapy